 Each year the amount requested consistently exceeds the amount we have available to disperse.
 With every passing year that restoration is deferred, the risk of losing another unique piece of history is more pressing.

-RailCamp is another unique program provided by NRHS.
-With over 500 alumni, this program is designed to engage young people in railroading by teaching the historic perspective and the current practices on America’s rails through hands-on experience.Currently we are able to serve 24 campers per season at Steamtown National Historic Site in Scranton, Pennsylvania, and an additional 24 at our newest location, RailCamp Northwest in Tacoma, Washington.
-Additionally, NRHS provides scholarships so that the RailCamp experience can be enjoyed on the criteria of the applicant’s potential to use the skills taught in the RailCamp program rather than financial considerations.
+RailCamp is a unique program provided by NRHS.
+With over 500 alumni, this program is designed to engage young people in railroading by teaching the historic perspective and the current practices used on America’s rails through hands-on experiences.
+Currently, we are able to accommodate 24 campers at RailCamp East headquartered at the University of Delaware-Newark.
+An additional 12 campers attend RailCamp Northwest headquartered at the University of Puget Sound in Tacoma, WA.
+The NRHS has available financial assistance as well as full scholarships provided by individual chapters, other organizations, and members.

 To make donations to the Film Preservation Program, the NRHS’s General Fund, the Heritage Grants Program and/or RailCamp, please click on the link .